Stikerz/ihateironing/README.md

 - Project uses Postgres with DB info hardcoded  in `winterfell/settings` for dev purposes only ( store sensitive data are either with environment variables or via a json file in production)
 - Currently API is for retrieving only as instructed with task
+- Django server 'runserver' for dev purposes only, server such a gunicorn for prod
+ - fixtures to load database with initial data (use tool such celery for prod)

 ## API Endpoints
 - Retrieve Orders : /drycleaning/orders/